hulilabs/generator-ju/README.md

 Run `yo ju:components` and answers all the questions.

 You will obtain a basic component that can handle resources and remote data.

+### Generating Ju Object-Oriented Javascript modules
+Run `yo ju:module` and answers all the questions.

+You will obtain a class like structure, either using plain prototypes (module), a class with inheritance, singleton and static members or everything plus observer pattern.